Ksisung/ksisung/README.md

 - 💬 Ask me about inkFrog Classic, InkFrog Open, Shipsaver, Highwire, Shopify, BigCommerce and Amazon

-- 📫 How to reach me: kristas@wix.com or Instagram!
+- 📫 How to reach me: kristas@wix.com

 - ⚡ Fun fact: I can say the alphabet backwards super fast.